Our 'Types of Software Testing' articles

 User Acceptance Testing (UAT) focuses on the functionality and usability of the software, rather than the technical aspects.

-Pair testing is the process of two team members testing the software at the same time.
-There are many advantages to this type of software testing.
+Pair testing is when two team members test the same software at the same time.
+What are the advantages to this type of software testing?

 Software testers need to know the difference between black box testing and white box testing.
 This post will explain what they both mean.